prembis2431/Fin-Tracker/README.md

 Incorporated comprehensive form validation to ensure accurate data entry and improved user interaction.

+## MongoDB Integration and Schema Design:
+Leveraged MongoDB's capabilities to handle complex data relationships and perform efficient queries, contributing to a robust and performant backend.

 ## Optimized Performance:
-Implemented caching strategies and database optimizations by using local storage and MongoDB, reducing server load by 25% and increasing overall system efficiency.
+Implemented caching strategies and database optimizations by using local storage, reducing server load by 25%, and increasing overall system efficiency.

 ## Seamless Frontend-Backend Integration: